axelvaldez/radical-companies/_posts/Posts/2022-09-19-k2k-has-been-doing-it.markdown

    width="70%"
    alt="A horizontal like label 'co-ownership spectrum' show FIAT at the extreme left, RADICAL at the extrem right, and K2K in between.">
  </div>
- <p>In fact, this one of the experiments we thought of, but as it turns out, K2K has been doing this for quite a while.
-It would be ideal now to get data, or at least testimonials, from the <span class="_paradigm">FIAT</span> owners as to how it has been for them.
+ <p>It would be ideal now to get data, or at least testimonials, from the <span class="_paradigm">FIAT</span> owners as to how it has been for them.
 Particularly, I'd like to know if their dividends have gone up or down or sideways.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ol>